mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

              (e.g., readonly cannot be changed by the user anyway).
 Normally you will at least want to fix the discovery\_url, username and password for a preset.
              Default: empty, all settings modifiable by user
- - `require_always`: If set, this database field is required to be non-empty for ALL queries, even just for displaying members.
+ - `require_always_email`: If true, only contacts that include an email address are shown.
 This may be useful if you have shared, read-only addressbooks with a lot of contacts that do not have an email address.
-The following are supported: name, email, firstname, surname

 ### Examples